The Benefits of Wood Sunglass Frames vs. Plastic Frames

-Zyl (Plastic): Here is a man-made material that is widely used for eyeglass frames, Zyl is made from the cotton plant substance cellulose, plasticizers, and stabilizers.
+- Zyl (Plastic): Here is a human-made material that is widely used for eyeglass frames, Zyl is made from the cotton plant substance cellulose, plasticizers, and stabilizers.
 It’s either molded or cut into a block for the manufacturer to mount it.

 - Nylon: Nylon is a form of cellulose acetate named cellulose acetate propionate and is often used for performance sunwear.

 The good, the bad, and the ugly: Nylon frames are comfortable, flexible, and lightweight.
 They are durable and can be easily changed into wraparound frames.
 Nylon-based frames can also be stiff and at times, very brittle.
 They are usually only available in bland colors.